pawel-kuznik/zerotier-assesment/README.md

 - A really cool thing to do, would be to make a visual map of networks and devices drawn with SVG or Canvas.
 However, this would more of a gimmick than actual configuration or information page.

+- Access token should be provided via ENV.
+I was a little bit lazy and didn't do it, but it would make more secure and make it easier to wrap in a Docker container.